Eating healthy doesn’t have to be expensive! Learn how to eat well on a dime with these 30 Easy Ways to Eat Healthy on a Budget.

 It was created in a lab by a chemist, is naturally white and dyed yellow to look like butter, and is made up entirely of trans fats, which are the real cause of clogged arteries – not butter.

 Buy from local farms by frequenting Farmer’s Markets and food stands during the growing season.
+You’ll save money by buying directly from the farmers and cutting out the middle man.

 Plus, you get to support local farms and agriculture instead of big chain supermarkets.